CsatiZoltan/t8code-wiki/Step-1---Creating-a-coarse-mesh.md

 The most important are
  - reading files from mesh generators `gmsh`, `Tetgen` or `TRIANLGE`
- - Building a `cmesh` by hand by specifying its elements and neighbor connections
+ - Building a `cmesh` by hand by specifying its trees and neighbor connections
  - Using one of the provided `t8_cmesh_new_*` functions

 In this example we use `t8_cmesh_new_hypercube` to create a `cmesh` that models a cube domain.